What Canadian Buyers Need To Know BEFORE Buying In Hawaii

-- Mortgage Rules are different in the US, where you can finance up to 30 years or
+- Mortgage Rules are different in the US, where you can finance up to 30 years.

-- Lenders must be licensed in Hawaii, so you can’t use a Canadian lender to finance a Hawaii However, you can get a loan such as a second mortgage on your home in Canada and use the money from that loan to make a cash purchase in Hawaii.
+- Lenders must be licensed in Hawaii, so you can’t use a Canadian lender to finance a Hawaii loan, however, you can get a loan such as a second mortgage on your home in Canada and use the money from that loan to make a cash purchase in Hawaii.

 - Canadians typically need at least 30% down to get a loan (35% on condo-tels such as Aina Nalu or Kaanapali Shores).

 - Canadians also typically pay ½ to ¾% higher loan rate than standard domestic buyers.